JustinTimperio/warp-cli/README.md

 Since Warp-CLI is designed mainly for daily use, it is highly recommended(if not assumed) that you already have an ssh alias for the machine you are connecting to.
 If you don't have an existing SSH alias for the server you are transferring files to, please consider [creating one.](https://www.howtogeek.com/75007/stupid-geek-tricks-use-your-ssh-config-file-to-create-aliases-for-hosts/)

 ## Usage
-Warp-CLI is designed to make WDT usable for daily transfers.
-It features a number of shortcuts that attempt to make sending files as trivial and intuitive as possible.
+Warp-CLI features a number of shortcuts that attempt to make sending files as trivial and intuitive as possible.
 Additionally, warp.py can be imported into any python3 script, which provides more granular control over transfers.
 To see a list of all available options use `wdt --help | less`.

 Warp-CLI provides three core transfer modes:
-- '-s, --ship': Send a remote directory to another remote directory.
+- '-s, --ship': Send a remote directory to another remote directory.\
     `warp -s source_ssh /dir/to/send dest_ssh /dir/to/recive`
-- '-f, --fetch': Pull a remote directory to a local directory.
+- '-f, --fetch': Pull a remote directory to a local directory.\
     `warp -f source_ssh /dir/to/fetch /dir/to/recive`
-- '-p, --push': Send a local directory to a remote directory.
+- '-p, --push': Send a local directory to a remote directory.\
     `warp -p /dir/to/push dest_ssh /dir/to/recive`

 ### Flags
-- '-tr, --threads' default=8: In most cases, 8 threads is sufficient to saturate the connection.
+- `-tr, --threads` default=8: In most cases, 8 threads is sufficient to saturate the connection.
 You may want to raise or lower this depending on your hardware.
-- '-ri, --report_interval' default=5000: This limits the heartbeat report to 5000 milliseconds(5 seconds).
+- `-ri, --report_interval`- default=5000: This limits the heartbeat report to 5000 milliseconds(5 seconds).
-- '-ts, --throttle_speed' default=105: This setting throttles the transfer to an average mbytes per second.
+- `-ts, --throttle_speed` - default=105: This setting throttles the transfer to an average mbytes per second.
-- '-ow, --overwrite' default=false: Allow the receiver to overwrite existing files.
+- `-ow, --overwrite` - default=false: Allow the receiver to overwrite existing files.

 #### Default Speed Throttle
 To provide optimal performance, Warp-CLI throttles transfers to ~90% the capacity of a standard 1 Gigabit NIC by default.
 This is done because WDT WILL fully saturate a 1 Gigabit NIC to the point that other sessions open on the machine will timeout and crash.
 You can set this throttle to unlimited by using `--throttle_speed=-1`.